Sometimes cancer or its treatment can make travelling complicated. Find out how to prepare and plan for a safe trip.

 You can find more information on rcpsg.ac.uk

 Below is a sample of the sources used in our travel and cancer information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
-It has been reviewed by expert medical and health professionals and people living with cancer.
-It has been approved by Chief Medical Editor, Professor Tim Iveson, Consultant Medical Oncologist.
+It has been approved by members of Macmillan’s Centre of Clinical Expertise.

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.